Troubleshooting

 Be sure the following variables are not defined:

-: A sepecific token is defined and can be invalid or expired
+- EAI_TOKEN: A sepecific token is defined and can be invalid or expired

-: A profile is defined and you are trying to use another Toolkit when pushing a docker image
+- EAI_PROFILE: A profile is defined and you are trying to use another Toolkit when pushing a docker image

-before, you can cancel it calling docker logout registry.console.elementai.com
+About docker, if you called docker login before, you can cancel it calling docker logout registry.console.elementai.com.

-You can validate it by looking at ~/.docker/config.json
+You can validate it by looking at ~/.docker/config.json, the section auths should not contain any Toolkit registry.

 To see if the docker credentials are properly set up, run the following command, it should return a JSON payload.

-If it doesn’t, the symlink created above is probably not in your PATH
+If it doesn’t, the symlink created above is probably not in your PATH.

 docker-credential-eai-<profile> get